tallcoleman/tor-rec-sched-to-cal/README.md

  A Google Apps Script to sync a City of Toronto recreation program schedule (e.g. lane swim times) to your Google calendar.

+ This script uses Open Data from the City of Toronto, specifically the "Facilities" and "Drop-In" datasets from https://open.toronto.ca/dataset/registered-programs-and-drop-in-courses-offering/.

  ## Installation

 1. Open Google Apps Script at [script.google.com](https://script.google.com) and log in to your Google Account if neccessary.